image shows woman with Conductive hearing loss holding her hand to her ear

 • Antibiotics and anti-fungal medications can treat hearing loss caused by an ear infection

-• Surgery may be recommended to repair damages to the eardrum or middle ear, if present
+• Surgery could be recommended by a doctor should there be damage to the eardrum or middle ear

 • Hearing aids may also be an option if other forms of treatment have not been sufficient